babafun/BlueberryProject/README.md

 To get started with the Blueberry Project, follow these steps:

-1. Clone the repository: `git clone https://github.com/yourusername/blueberry-project.git`
+1. Clone the repository: `git clone https://github.com/babafun/BlueberryProject.git`
-2. Navigate to the project directory: `cd blueberry-project`
+2. Navigate to the project directory: `cd BlueberryProject`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`